 Know Your Rights to Paid Medical or Family Leave

 Workers who find themselves temporarily disabled due to pregnancy may qualify for short-term disability leave and benefits in addition to the paid family medical leave benefits.
-Pregnancy conditions that may qualify as a temporary disability include severe morning sickness, gestational diabetes, preeclampsia, hypertension, anemia, sciatica, loss or end of pregnancy, and post-partum depression.
+Certain pregnancy conditions may qualify as a temporary disability, including severe morning sickness, gestational diabetes, preeclampsia, hypertension, anemia, sciatica, loss or end of pregnancy, and postpartum depression.